dombg1337/stageScan/README.md

 sudo ./stageScan --ip 192.168.1.1 --rate=500 --nmapUDP 100 -e tun0 --vuln
 sudo ./stageScan --ip 192.168.1.1 --directory /home/dombg/outputDirectory/ --rate=800 -e tun0 --vuln
 ```
+### List of IP's to check

+stageScan does not currently support a list of IP's to test.
+To get around this issue (still only sequential solution), you can make use of the xargs command and supply a list of ips, each in a new line.

+`cat ips | xargs -I % /bin/bash -c 'sudo ./stageScan.sh --ip %'`

 ### Nmap UDP scans